 History of Newman Centers

-Newman Centers, often referred to as Newman Societies outside of the United States, started to be established in the late 19th century and early 20th century as a way to encourage people to live out their Catholic faith on secular campus in the midst of perceived anti-Catholic biases.
-They are named after an English convert to Catholicism, Blessed John Henry Cardinal Newman, who encouraged Catholic students to form societies to support one another as they pursued higher education.
+Newman Centers, often referred to as Newman Societies outside of the United States, started to be established in the late 19th century and early 20th century as a way to encourage people to live out their Catholic faith on a secular campus in the midst of perceived anti-Catholic biases.
+They are named after an English convert to Catholicism, St. John Henry Newman, who encouraged Catholic students to form societies to support one another as they pursued higher education.

 Newman Centers across the country have active ministries to the campus they serve.
 In addition to providing access to the Sacraments in a location on campus or close to campus, they also provide many programs for students to connect with other Catholics and like minded individuals, grow in their faith, live out their faith in the world through service opportunities and other social justice ministries.